chpc-tech-eval/scc/tutorial2/README.md

-### Passwordless SSH
+### Passwordless ssh

 When managing a large fleet of machines or even when just logging into a single machine repeatedly, it can become very time consuming to have to enter your password repeatedly.
 Another issue with passwords is that some services may rely on directly connecting to another computer and can't pass a password during login.
 To get around this, we can use [public key based authentication](https://www.ssh.com/academy/ssh/public-key-authentication) for passwordless login.

-1. Generate an SSH key-pair for your user.
+1. Generate an ssh key-pair for your user.
 This will create a public and private key for your user in `/home/<username>/.ssh`.
 The private key is your identity and the public key is what you share with other computers.

 ```bash
    ssh-keygen